MathuxNY-73/hackerrank-problems/ProblemSolving/README.md

 - [X] Find a second working solution on the sample input
 - [X] Submit second solution.
 Got correct
 - [X] Problem solved

+### Abbreviation
+This is a dynamic programming challenge from hackerrank.
+The goal is to check if a string matches another string by applying transformation to the first string:
+  - Capitalize 0 or more lowercase letters.
+  - Delete 0 or more lowercase letters.
+I try to solve this problem using the C++ language.
+[Problem link](https://www.hackerrank.com/challenges/abbr/problem)
+As of September 9<sup>th</sup>, 2018:
+- [X] Find a first working solution on the sample input
+- [X] Submit first solution.
+Got timeout on bigger Testset
+- [ ] Find a second working solution on the sample input
+- [ ] Problem solved
 </details>

 ## Graph Theory